Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Acura NSX are $1,884 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $434 a year, collision costs $832, and liability coverage costs around $460.
-Liability-only coverage costs as low as $510 a year, with high-risk coverage costing $4,100 or more.
-16-year-old drivers pay the highest rates at $6,830 a year or more.
+The average insurance rates for an Acura NSX are $1,884 a year including full coverage.
+Comprehensive insurance costs around $434 a year, collision costs $832, and liability coverage costs $460.
+Buying just liability costs as little as $510 a year, with insurance for high-risk drivers costing $4,100 or more.
+Teen drivers cost the most to insure at $6,830 a year or more.

 Average premium for full coverage: $1,884

-Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 states and NSX trim levels.
+These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and NSX trim levels.

-For the normal driver, Acura NSX insurance prices go from as low as $510 for just the minimum liability insurance to a high of $4,100 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, Acura NSX insurance rates go from as low as $510 for just liability insurance to a high of $4,100 for coverage for higher-risk drivers.

-Where you live has a large influence on the price of insurance.
-More rural locations have a lower frequency of physical damage claims than congested cities.
+Your location has a large influence on the price of insurance.
+Areas with sparse population are shown to have a lower frequency of comprehensive and collision claims than larger metro areas.

-The ranges above illustrate why it is important to compare prices for a targeted area and risk profile, rather than using rate averages.
+The examples above highlight why it is important to compare rates for a specific zip code and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.